kamil-kw/BeBike/README.md

 # **4.16.
 Newsletter Subscribe Page**(#subscribePage)

--	A one-field form for the user to enter their email to subscribe to the newsletter.
+-	User can subscribe to the newsletter by using a one-field form.

 -	Once the user has successfully subscribed to the newsletter, they will be redirected to the home page.
 A success message will show up confirming the user has successfully subscribed to the newsletter.

 -	If the user has already subscribed, an error message will show up.

 # **4.17.
 Newsletter Subscribe Page**(#unsubscribePage)

--	A one-field form for the user to enter their email to unsubscribe from the newsletter.
+-	User has ability to unsubscribe by filling email into the form displayed at the website.

 -	Once the user has successfully unsubscribed from the newsletter, they will be redirected to the home page.
 A success message will show up confirming the user has successfully unsubscribed to the newsletter.

 -	If the user enters an email address that is not subscribed to the newsletter, a message will be displayed to the user.